So how do you know if you're using Bitly's API?

-The short answer: If you create a Bitly link or view your click data without logging in to Bitly's web page, then you're using our API.
+If you can create a Bitly link, create a QR Code, or view your engagement data without logging in to the Bitly web app (app.bitly.com), then you're using our API.

 Start with checking your settings to see if your account is connected via the API.
-This won't show you what you're connected to or which version you're using, but you can figure out if API changes affect you at all.
+This will let you know if API changes affect you at all.

 - Apps using the Bitly API will be listed under App connections.

 Here are some other clues.
-You might be an API user if ...
+You might be using the API if ...

 When you, your administrator, or a technical contact changes another app's settings to set up an integration with Bitly, it indicates that the app is using the API to connect the two systems.
 We have a list that includes many apps with built-in integrations to Bitly.